 - A. Snaffle bits a snaffle is a non-leverage bit with the rein attached at the level of the mouthpiece.
 The rein and cheekpiece attach to the same ring and can rotate freely around that ring.
 Exception: hanging cheek snaffles. - a.
 A snaffle bit may be a combination of any mouthpiece and any cheekpiece pictured in Figure 121.1 and should be attached only as shown. - b.
 The mouthpiece of a snaffle bit must be made of metal, flexible rubber, or synthetic material.
 A metal mouthpiece may have a covering of rubber or plastic (in manufactured state), but the bit cannot be modified by adding latex or other material.
-Leather or leather covered bits are prohibited.
+Leather or leather-covered bits are prohibited.
 The contours of the bit must conform to those of the bits pictured in Figure 121.1.
 When joint(s) are present in the mouthpiece, they may lock. - c.
 The snaffle mouthpiece must have a minimum diameter of 10 mm where it meets the rings or cheeks.
 Snaffles used in Young Horse and Children's classes must have a minimum diameter of 12 mm.
 Exception: for ponies, the diameter may be less than 10 mm for riders of any age. - d.
 A snaffle bit may be unjointed, single-jointed, or double-jointed.
+Single or double-jointed snaffles may be used with upper or lower cheeks, full cheeks, or Fulmer cheeks.
+Loose rings may have a narrow sleeve fitted around part of the ring.
 The center link in a double-jointed snaffle must be smooth and curved on all surfaces as in a lozenge-shaped link.
 It may not have the effect of a tongue plate.
 Dr. Bristol and French link bits are not allowed.
 The center joint or link may be tilted in a different orientation from the mouthpiece and may have a bushing, barrel, coupling, or ball joints.
 The surface of the center piece must be solid or have only one rolling part in the center of the mouthpiece, as pictured in Figure 121.1. - e.
 The mouthpiece of a jointed or unjointed snaffle may be shaped to allow tongue relief.
 The maximum height of the deviation is 30 mm from the lowest part of tongue side to the highest part of the deviation.
 The widest part of the deviation must be where the mouthpiece contacts the tongue and must have a minimum width of 30 mm (Figure 121.2).
 Ported snaffles that do not meet these specifications are prohibited. - f.
-The upper cheek of a hanging cheek (baucher) snaffle (measured from the top of the mouthpiece to the top of the upper cheek) may not exceed five centimeters.
+The upper cheek of a hanging cheek (Baucher) snaffle (measured from the top of the mouthpiece to the top of the upper cheek) may not exceed seven centimeters.